smallmacro/officelitecom/README.md

-# Frontend Project Challenges

-## Officelite coming soon site
+# Frontend Project Challenge - Officelite coming soon site

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page